 We are also very grateful to Lucy Davies and Alex Vincent from the NHS Transformation Unit and cohorts three and four of Aspiring to Excellence for their contributions at the teams' quarterly learning sessions.

 Introduction

-NASS is working with a range of stakeholders to develop a Gold Standard in Treatment and Care for Axial Spondyloarthritis, from the point of diagnosis.
+NASS is working to develop a Gold Standard in Treatment and Care for Axial Spondyloarthritis.
+That is, what people with axial SpA should expect from the healthcare professionals who support them from the point of diagnosis.

 Background